DunnCreativeSS/steem-keychain/README.md

 ### Transfer

-Sites can request that the extension sign and broadcast a transfer operation for STEEM or SBD.
+Sites can request that the extension sign and broadcast a transfer operation for SMOKE or SBD.
 Note that a confirmation will always be shown to the user for transfer operations and they cannot be disabled.

 ```
 steem_keychain.requestTransfer(account_name, to_account, amount, memo, currency, function(response) {